-In these cases, it is not appropriate to measure the recorded digital asset at fair value by analogy to the SAB 121 measurement guidance for safeguarding assets.
+It is not appropriate to measure the recorded digital asset at fair value by analogy to the SAB 121 measurement guidance for safeguarding assets.

-Is a digital asset custodian required to recognize a SAB 121 safeguarding obligation liability if custodial contract provisions limit its liability for adverse digital asset events?
+Is a custodian required to recognize a SAB 121 safeguarding obligation liability if contract provisions limit its liability for adverse digital asset events?

-Background: Some custodial/wallet service arrangements include provisions limiting or expressly disclaiming the custodian/wallet service provider's liability for adverse digital asset events such as fraud or theft (hacks).
+Background: Some contractual arrangements include provisions limiting or expressly disclaiming the custodian's liability for adverse digital asset events such as fraud or theft (hacks).

 Interpretive response: Yes.
-We believe the SEC staff generally intends for entities to record a safeguarding obligation liability (and related asset) under SAB 121 if they are undertaking digital asset custodial activities that carry at least some of the risks (i.e. technological, legal and regulatory) described in the SAB (see Question 50) regardless of any custodial contract provisions intended, or that appear, to mitigate some, or even all, of those risks or disclaim any safeguarding obligation.
-And in a similar manner to identifying implied performance obligations under Topic 606 (revenue from contracts with customers), we believe entities should consider implied risks associated with their digital asset custodial activities - e.g. those implied by the entity's business practices or published marketing or policy material.
+We believe the SEC staff generally intends for entities to record a safeguarding obligation liability (and related asset) under SAB 121 if they are undertaking digital asset custodial or safeguarding activities that carry at least some of the risks (i.e. technological, legal and regulatory) described in the SAB (see Question 50) regardless of any contract provisions intended, or that appear, to mitigate some, or even all, of those risks or disclaim any safeguarding obligation.
+And in a similar manner to identifying implied performance obligations under Topic 606 (revenue from contracts with customers), we believe entities should consider implied risks associated with their digital asset activities - e.g. those implied by the entity's business practices or published marketing or policy material.
 [606-10-25-16]

-At least in part, this appears to be influenced by the staff's view, expressed in the SAB, that "there are significant legal questions around how such [custodial] arrangements would be treated in a court proceeding arising from an adverse event (e.g., fraud, loss, theft, or bankruptcy)."
+At least in part, this appears to be influenced by the staff's view, expressed in the SAB, that "there are significant legal questions around how such arrangements would be treated in a court proceeding arising from an adverse event (e.g., fraud, loss, theft, or bankruptcy)."
 [SAB 121 (Topic 5 intro)]

-Do digital asset custodial activities need to carry all the types of risks enumerated in SAB 121 to give rise to a 'safeguarding obligation'?
+Do digital asset custodial (safeguarding) activities need to carry all the types of risks enumerated in SAB 121 to give rise to a 'safeguarding obligation'?

-Interpretive response: No. We believe an entity's digital asset custodial activities do not need to carry all the types of risks (i.e. technological, legal and regulatory) listed in SAB 121 to give rise to a safeguarding obligation.
-Further, the enumerated types of risks were not intended to be an exhaustive list; therefore, entities should also consider whether their custodial activities give rise to other types of risks or uncertainties that may be unique to digital asset custodial activities before reaching a conclusion that they do not have a safeguarding obligation subject to the SAB.
+Interpretive response: No. In general, we believe SAB 121 was intended to cast a 'wide net' such that an entity's digital asset custodial (safeguarding) activities do not need to carry all the types of risks (i.e. technological, legal and regulatory) listed in SAB 121 to give rise to a safeguarding obligation under the SAB.
+Further, the enumerated types of risks were not intended to be an exhaustive list; therefore, entities should also consider whether their activities give rise to other types of risks or uncertainties that may be unique to those activities before reaching a conclusion that they do not have a safeguarding obligation under the SAB.